vsjha18/h5kits/nuggets/directive_order/readme.md

 ```
 outer compile fired ...

 MAIN CONTROLLER

 outer controller fired ...
 outer pre link fired

 middle compile fired ...
 middle controller fired ...
 middle pre link fired

 inner compile fired ...
 inner controller fired ...
 inner pre link fired

 inner post link fired ..
 middle post link fired ..
 outer post link fired ..
 ```

+because of above order it is possible for outer pre link function to change the dom below it.

+Also read [this](http://jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives-part-2-transclusion/), in the older release of Angular, say 1.4.0 , the compile used to trigger together and in reverse order but now this behavior as explained in the above link doesn't exist.

+> There are few mysterious things also happening in case of tranclusion.
+For example if you invoke the
+> transclusion function, it actually causes things to render twice.
+The reason for this probably that,
+> either you should use <ng-transclude> </ng-transclude> or use the transclusion function, but not both.
+> Hence be careful in not using both.

+Overall the best article on this subject is [this](http://www.jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives/)